-Whether you have been a registered nurse (RN) for years or if you’re a prospective student looking to understand what a career in nursing would entail, you might be wondering what exactly a nurse practitioner (NP) does and what steps are necessary to become one.
+Whether you’ve been a registered nurse (RN) for years or if you’re a prospective student looking to understand what a career in nursing would entail, you might be wondering what exactly a nurse practitioner (NP) does and what steps are necessary to become one.

 What Does a Nurse Practitioner Do?

-Nurse practitioners are more than just nurses.
-They are leaders in health care who conduct research, mentor nurses and staff, and fill the shortage of primary care in the U.S. — ultimately lowering the cost of health care for patients.
+Nurse practitioners hold more responsibility than nurses.
+They’re leaders in health care who conduct research, mentor nurses and staff, and fill the shortage of primary care in the U.S. — ultimately lowering the cost of health care for patients.
 NPs provide primary care services to patients as well as specialty health care services in numerous areas, such as family health, gerontology, pediatric health, and acute care.
-Because of the urgent demand for medical professionals, NPs are currently the fastest growing sector of primary health in the U.S.
+Because of the urgent demand for medical professionals, NPs are currently the fastest-growing sector of primary health in the U.S.

 How to Become a Nurse Practitioner